santoshvandari/BlogApp/Readme.md

 # Blog App
 ## Introduction
-This is the web based application for Posting the Blog.
-It is developed using the technologies like HTML, CSS, JS and BootStrap in frontend and python(django Framework) in backend as well as sqlite database(default) as a database.
+This is the web-based application for Posting the Blog.
+It is developed using technologies like HTML, CSS, JS, BootStrap and Jquery in frontend and Python (Django Framework) in the backend as well as SQLite database(default) as a database.

 #### Home Page
 ![Home Page](/img/home.png)